 On top of your basic salary, you will receive at least 27 days' holiday each year, plus a range of other benefits such as:

-She took a career break of a couple of years to have her children and when she came back, she wanted to go back to the Hartington Unit.
+After taking a two-year career break to have her children, she really wanted to go back to the Hartington Unit.
 She says she loves the ward and has a great sense of loyalty and commitment to her work and the team.

-Amy started with working at Derbyshire Healthcare NHS Foundation Trust in November 2017 as a newly qualified Community Psychiastric Nurse.
+Amy started with working at Derbyshire Healthcare in November 2017 as a newly qualified Community Psychiastric Nurse.

-She was a preceptorship nurse who had a placement in the Killamarsh team and liked it so much that she managed to get a permanent post there.
+She was a preceptorship nurse who had a placement in the Killamarsh and Chesterfield North community mental health team.
+She liked it so much that she applied for and gained a permanent post there.

-The Killamarsh and Chesterfield North Neighbourhood team provides mental health support to adults regardless of age; this support is based on individuals’ needs.
+The Killamarsh and Chesterfield North team provides mental health support to working age adults.

 The team is made up of a range of health professionals including nurses, occupational therapists, psychologists, mental health support workers and consultant psychiatrists.